IBM/trusted-service-identity/docs/spire-on-openshift.md

   --oidc - execute OIDC installation (optional)
 ```

 Include the `CLUSTER_NAME` and the `TRUST_DOMAIN` as parameters.
-If you like to install in namespace other than “tornjak” pass the namespace with “-p” flag.
+If you like to install in project (namespace) other than “tornjak”, pass the name with “-p” flag.

-To use “--oidc” please refer to our separate [OIDC document](./spire-oidc-tutorial.md).
+To use “--oidc” flag, please refer to our separate [OIDC document](./spire-oidc-tutorial.md).

 This script detects a previous installation of Tornjak and prompts the user if the uninstallation is required.